Rebranding Execution and Brand Extension

 Their branding is minimalist.
 You order razor blades, and they come in a light brown cardboard box.
 The razor itself is styled to look more old fashioned.
 And they sell shaving cream and the brush to apply it, the way it was done in barbershops 50 years ago.

 Their name is on everything; their colors are consistent, their communications are low-key.
 They anticipate when you might be running out blades, cream, after-shave, and other supplies.
 They also wrote a decent guide to the best trimmer results which can be found online.
 One of their messages is: “We were surprised when we discovered how inexpensively you can make a good razor blade.”
 This doesn’t directly shame the competition, but it targets people who are tired of buying razor blades for $3-$4 each.
+It does give honorable mentions to the top rated trimmer for long beards from time to time but their main specialty is razor blades, of course.
 Instead of heavy marketing, Harry’s keeps a light touch.
 It’s kind of like going back to a simpler time.

 Rebranding a Website Alignment in Action: Madewell